Gene Hackman and his wife died one week apart from natural causes, authorities say

-Oscar-winning actor Gene Hackman and his wife died one week apart from natural causes, medical examiner says
+Gene Hackman had advanced Alzheimer’s and possibly didn’t know his wife died, medical examiner says

 Your support helps us to tell the story